 Further, it garnered rave reviews on Amazon.
 One reviewer who gifted it to the elderly individual suffering from dementia said, "This item was a gift for an elder, age 83, now residing in a locked ward for people with dementia.
 Having lost so much and sadly lacking good interpersonal skills, this person remains a devoted lover of dogs.
 When presented with this "pet," she was lifted out of herself, stroked the puppy, talked to it, named it, and wept with happiness.
 Priceless."

 Each Perfect Petzzz bundle comes with a soft pet made of 100% synthetic fur, collar with pet tag, new plush pet bed, pet brush, and an adoption certificate!
-It's available for purchase through our site, Walmart, and Amazon.
+It's available for purchase through our our Amazon site.
 For any other inquiries, contact us here.